DorottyaKiss/my-steps-help-app/README.md

    8. Get In Touch submit button in form on Employers page:

       1. Filled out the form first leaving the name, then the email, then the team size parts empty.
-      2. Error messages appeared respectively prompting the visitor to fill out all areas.
+      2. Error messages appeared respectively prompting the visitor to fill out all areas
       3. Button was clicked on.
       4. Form was submitted and redirected to the Thank You page.

    9. QR code on Get The App desktop and tablet page:

       1. QR code was hovered upon on a desktop.
       2. Clicked on the QR code.
       3. Link redirected to the GitHub account of the creator.
 (Expected behaviour, because the application is fictitious.)

    10. Google Play and Apple App Store links on Get The App mobile page:
         1. Google Play and Apple App Store links were hovered upon on a desktop.
         2. Clicked on the Google Play and Apple App Store links.
         3. Links redirected to the GitHub account of the creator.
 (Expected behaviour, because the application is fictitious.)

 2. **Website Responsiveness**:

  The Bootstrap framework was used to make sure the parts of the website remain responsive across all devices.

-   Bootstrap was used in order to achieve responsiveness in:
+* Bootstrap was used in order to achieve responsiveness in:

     * **Navigation Bar** - Hamburger menu appears on tablet and mobile screen sizes.
     * **How It Works section** - reorders the desktop 3-row layout into 2-row layout and the image below, as well as a single-row layout on mobile.